Siponek/CloudCompPy_Computing_CloudPoint/README.md

 ## Status

-View through Potree using apache webserver from XAMPP.
+View through Potree using apache webserver from XAMPP or using CloudCompare.

 ### Requirements